Seminole County and partners are continuing to respond to impacts of Hurricane Ian and Tropical Storm Nicole.

 STAY INFORMED

-- SOCIAL MEDIA: Follow Seminole County on Nextdoor, Facebook, Twitter, YouTube and Instagram (@SeminoleCountyFL) to stay connected to Seminole County on social media.
+- SOCIAL MEDIA: Follow Seminole County on Facebook, Instagram, X/Twitter, and Nextdoor.